leftxs/compose-workshop/04-wp-env2/README.md

 This runs docker-compose up in detached mode, pulls the needed Docker images, and starts the wordpress and database containers, as shown in the example below.

-Stop containers and remove volumes
+Stop containers and remove volumes:

 ```shell
 ➜ docker-compose stop